 2. Regulatory approvals

 a.
 Investment Canada Act and Competition Act

-Acquisitions or investments that exceed certain thresholds are subject to review under the Investment Canada Act and pre-notification under the Competition Act - see the "Regulation of foreign investment" chapter for further details.
+Acquisitions or investments that exceed certain thresholds are subject to review under the Investment Canada Act and pre-notification under the Competition Act - see the "Regulation of foreign investment" section of the Guide to Doing Business in Canada for further details.
 Canadian M&A is generally based on "free market" principles, with minimal regulatory involvement.